grazder/DeepFilterNet/torchDF/README.md

 poetry run python model_onnx_export.py --test --performance --inference-path examples/A1CIM28ZUCA8RX_M_Street_Near_Regular_SP_Mobile_Primary.wav --ort --simplify --profiling --minimal
 ```

+I also changed the hop_size parameter from 480 to 512 to speed up the stft.
+And then finetuned 3 epoches to adapt the model to size 512.
+New fast model can be found in `models/` dir.

 TODO:
 * Issues about split + simplify
 * Thinkging of offline method exportability + compatability with streaming functions